zachPorras/SW-selenium/README.md

 Individual methods can be called as needed for the specific needs of an application and for further testing during future changes & upgrades.

 Testing can be conducted in test_books_scrape.py

-** Currently, some book pages have slightly different formatting which inhibits consistent element traversing.
-This functionality is still being worked on but is largely compatible with most book pages on Youtini.